Chomp Chomp Food Centre

 Chomp Chomp Food Centre is a hawker centre located in Serangoon Gardens, Singapore.
-Opened in 1972, Chomp Chomp remains as one of Singapore's most popular hawker centres, featuring 36 hawkers selling a wide variety of dishes.
+Opened in 1972, Chomp Chomp remains one of Singapore's most popular hawker centres, featuring 36 hawkers.

 History

 Origin, construction and opening

 In December 1970, Member of Parliament for Serangoon Gardens and Parliament Secretary for Home Affairs Leonard Peter Rodrigo started the project to construct an open air hawker centre at Kensington Park Road, alongside three other projects for his constituency.

 The name Chomp Chomp was chosen among the unlicenced street hawkers that used to sell at the nearby Serangoon Garden Circus.
 Chomp Chomp is a loose adaption of its Teochew name 忠忠, anglicised as Tiong Tiong.
 The characters stand for loyalty and righteousness.

 On 4 May 1972, in preparation for the official opening, students from Serangoon Garden Secondary School assisted to put up the Chomp Chomp signboard and worked on the landscaping.